OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

 To prevent [fragment injection](#fragment-injection "fragment injection"), a new method called `isValidFragment` was added in Android 4.4 (API level 19).
-It allows developers to override this method and define the fragments that may be used in this context.
+Developers can override `isValidFragment` and verify that the given fragment is a valid type.

 The default implementation returns `true` on versions older than Android 4.4 (API level 19); it will throw an exception on later versions.